 The second thought is more pedestrian.
 From an early age we are made and become well aware of the calendar day that marks our birth—our birthday.
 Significantly Less thought is given to another calendar day, no less significant but rarely conjured in wakeful consciousness.
 Suzann Elizabeth—the lovely daughter of our memory discovered that fateful day three weeks ago, today.
 As her birthday will forever remain April 10, 1942–her death-day will forever remain March 3, 2014.
 So I submit that when we appraise the days of the year—when we note anyone of its familiar 365—that we remember that anyone one of them might be that day the when our past and futures collide—and if we find that any particular day is not that given day then it is given to us to rejoice in the day that it is and rejoice in the day that it’s not.
+Whitman is instructive:

 The third thought concerns the immortality of the written word.
 In finitude, immortality is, of course, an illusion—words and the books that they contain will one day perish along with all and any of the other products of time.
 But for the interim they give the impression of longevity—like the God-moment they are sandwiched between two covers—a present moment flowing down a page gathered between a beginning and an end.
 At the end of a book I finished writing yesterday—I had a melancholy moment.
 I realized this was a book that Suzanne would never read—and I further reflected that until yesterday that I been too busy living my own life to think very often of hers— so I found myself adding something simple, something suggestive of that melancholy, to the book’s final page–so now that she is gone and the book to press– I think I am destined to contemplate her life more often than I would have otherwise supposed.
-But before the finitude that conclusion—the promised lines of verse.
-The lines are, as you might imagine (in this place of endless lawns) Walt Whitman’s—They are taken from the beginning and the end of Song of Myself—they bookend his take on life and death as he contemplates a single spear of summer grass:
+But before the finitude of that conclusion—the promised lines of verse.
+The lines are, again, as you might imagine (in this place of endless lawns) from Walt Whitman—They are taken from the beginning and the end of Song of Myself—they bookend his take on life and death as he contemplates a single spear of summer grass: